 - Visit your dentist or oral hygienist regularly.

-Your oral health is important even after baby has arrived; make sure to see a dentist after you give birth as well.
-While most types of gum problems caused by pregnancy hormones resolve after birth a small number of women may have developed a deeper level of gum disease that will need treatment to resolve.
-With solid oral hygiene habits established before pregnancy and slight alterations to get through the duration, most women should receive a clean bill of oral health after their baby has arrived.
+Your oral health is important even after baby has arrived.
+Make sure to see a dentist after you give birth as well.
+While most types of gum problems caused by pregnancy hormones resolve after birth, a small number of women may have developed a deeper level of gum disease that will need treatment to resolve.